 Such was the case with Sarah Glavin.
 At age 51, she was diagnosed with renal cancer and then at 71 it had reoccurred with a vengeance.
 The matriarch of a family of seven children and a multitude of grandchildren, she confronted her reality boldly.
 She gave audience to all her progeny conveying lessons to live their lives by.
 Cajoling her children and grandchildren to continue living their lives and carry on she remains a formidable voice in a family that adores her.
 But, one of her most inspiring creations was the High Tea that she orchestrated for her family.
 Having immigrated from Ireland, the Tea idea was intrinsically “her”.

 The linens were ironed, the china was cleaned, and the food was prepared for a grand event.
-Surrounded by her family and devoted Elder Connections caregiver, Margaret, the tea was a monumental celebration that the family will remember for a lifetime.
-And did I mention that one of her daughters, Ellen Glavin, is The Director of Nursing Services for Elder Connections.
-Although she is balancing the needs of her clients and her mom’s care, Ellen’s reports about her mother’s journey have had an impact upon how we all manage our lives each day.
+Surrounded by her family and devoted Complete Care Strategies caregiver Margaret, the tea was a monumental celebration that the family will remember for a lifetime.
+One of her daughters, Ellen Glavin, was the Director of Nursing Services for Complete Care Strategies (formerly Elder Connections).
+As she balanced the needs of her clients and her mom’s care, Ellen’s reports about her mother’s journey had an impact upon how we all manage our lives each day.

 Facing Advanced Cancer

 Incurable does not mean untreatable.
-Elizabeth Edwards is an example of an individual with such a diagnosis who continues living her life.
-She does not define herself by her diagnosis and still realistically acknowledges her situation.
-While this type of cancer can not be eradicated it does not mean that it can not be treated.
+Elizabeth Edwards is an example of an individual with such a diagnosis who continued living her life.
+She did not define herself by her diagnosis and still realistically acknowledged her situation.
+While this type of cancer cannot be eradicated, that does not mean that it cannot be treated.
 Each person needs to decide what path to take based upon how they define those things that matter in their own life.

 4 Tips for Talking to Your Doctor and Health Care Team